sixfootsixdesigns/React-Library-Boilerplate/README.md

 ## Publishing your Library on NPM

-Once you have created an account on NPM create a publish key and add it to your github secrets as `NPM_TOKEN` [Semantic Release](https://semantic-release.gitbook.io/) will take care of the publishing and versioning for you via the `.github/workflows/ci.yaml` `Publish` job.
+Once you have created an account on NPM create a publish key and add it to your github secrets as `NPM_TOKEN`.
+You will also need to create another secret called `SEMANTIC_RELEASE_TOKEN`.
+This token should be a personal access token that has the following scopes: `repo(all)`.
+[Semantic Release](https://semantic-release.gitbook.io/) will take care of the publishing and versioning for you via the `.github/workflows/ci.yaml` `Publish` job.
 In addition to publishing to NPM it will also create a new tag and release with commit messages in the repo.

 > Note: You will need to update the package.json name property with the correct name your library will be using on npm.